Names Of Animals In French

 • La mule (f): Mule.

 Gender and Usage: Notice the consistent use of masculine and feminine articles.
 This is a key aspect of French grammar and should be carefully observed when learning new vocabulary.
-The context often dictates the most appropriate word; for instance, "le porc" refers to pig meat in a culinary context.
+The context often dictates the most appropriate word; for instance, "le porc" refers to pig meat in a culinary context And that's really what it comes down to..

 Wild Animals: Exploring the French Fauna